 The ethnic diversity in Auckland is amazing.
 There are a ton of tourists and backpackers in the city.

 Cheap ethnic eats abound.
 We ate Korean, Thai, and Kati rolls (from Kolkata India).
 Those meals ranged from $4.38 USD – $9 USD per person – sometimes we shared, sometimes we took home leftovers.
 We saw up to 7 cuisines jammed into one street block.
 Everything we ate was delicious.
 (The restaurants: Aroy Thai, Dak Hanmari, and Kati Grill)

 The waterfront was wonderful.
 We didn’t even get to walk around that much.
 If you want to really enjoy the waterfront you can walk from the Viaduct to Mission Bay.

 Monday we purchased our car, Fornax the Ford II, or as David likes to call her, Fornaxia (’cause she’s a lady).

-We are going to drive up to Whangarei for two nights to check on Starry Horizons and then we are off for 30 days around the North and South Islands!
+We are going to drive up to Whangarei for two nights to check on our boat and then we are off for 30 days around the North and South Islands!